Gender parity: Enrollment rates

 About 60% of countries have achieved gender parity in the enrollment rates of boys and girls between the ages of five and eighteen.
 The regions of the Middle East/North Africa, Eastern/Southern, and South Asia score lowest in this area, with far fewer girls enrolling in elementary and high school than boys.

 Higher education

 Enrollment rates

 According to data from the World Bank, as of 2013 more women than men were enrolled in institutions of tertiary education globally.
 Africa was the only continent where more men than women were found to be enrolled but this is with only of 25 of 54 countries reporting.
 Mexico, Pakistan, Switzerland, and Greece have gender parity in tertiary education enrollment.

 In the United States, the average enrollment rate of female students has steadily increased over the past 30 years, from 63% up to 71%, while the average enrollment rate of male students has remained steady at 61%.

+The importance of gender parity in developing countries with mixed economies is evident in the relationship between the female-to-male enrollment ratio at the tertiary level of education, national economic prosperity, and the frequency of micro-, small-, and medium-sized enterprises (MSMEs) in the Philippines.
+In a 14-year study from 2008 to 2021, gender parity was found as a significant driver of social and governance factors, which positively affects the country's macroeconomic construct.